50054-cdpa/notes/dynamic_semantics.md

 #### Small Step Operational Semantics of SIMP Expression

-The set of small stpe operational semantics for expressions is defined in a relation $\Delta \vdash E \longrightarrow E'$.
+The set of small step operational semantics for expressions is defined in a relation $\Delta \vdash E \longrightarrow E'$.

 $$
 {\tt (sVar)} ~~~ \Delta \vdash X \longrightarrow \Delta(X)